Maison Blanche station: Original station

-Early plans to extend line 14 from Olympiades to the Orly Airport included the possibility of taking over the existing line 7 branch from this station to Villejuif – Louis Aragon, which opened in the early-1980s.
-However, the inclusion of line 14 in the Grand Paris Express project means that the line 14 extension to Orly will only consist of new infrastructure.

 An attack was perpetrated by a terrorist group (GIA) near the station on 6 October 1995.
-A gas cylinder placed in a trash can was discovered by a postman, but it exploded while the police set up a security perimeter; the toll is 18 injured.
+A gas cylinder placed in a trash can was discovered by a postman, but it exploded while the police set up a security perimeter; the toll was 18 injured.
 The place was chosen to reference the circumstances of the arrest of Khaled Kelkal, one of the main instigators of the RER B attack in Saint-Michel.
 A few days earlier, on 29 September 1995, the police had shot Kelkal during his arrest at a place called Maison Blanche, near Vaugneray (Rhône).

 As part of RATP's Renouveau du métro renewal program, the station corridors and platform lighting were renovated on 4 October 2006.

-In 2019, 1,803,381 travellers entered this station, which places it at the 259th position among metro stations for its number of visitors out of 302.
+In 2019, 1,803,381 travellers entered this station, which placed it at the 259th position of 302 among the metro stations for its number of visitors.

+Extension of line 14

+Early plans to extend Line 14 south from Paris included the possibility of taking over the existing Line 7 branch from the station to Villejuif – Louis Aragon, which opened in the early 1980s.

+In the 2010s, discussions took place regarding whether to extend Line 14 further south to Orly Airport.
+The declaration of public utility was in 2016, allowing construction on the extension to begin.
+The extension was originally planned to be completed in 2027, however delivery was accelerated to 2024 following the awarding of the Paris 2024 Olympic and Paralympic Games.

+The preparatory work at Maison Blanche took place from November 2016 until the end of 2017.
+The construction of the station began in 2018 for commissioning in 2024.
+It was awarded in March 2018 to Léon Grosse in a consortium with Soletanche Bachy France.
+Tunnelling work was completed in March 2021, with the arrival of a tunnel boring machine at Maison Blanche.
+In April 2023, testing of trains on the Line 14 extension began, with an opening date of 24 June 2024 set.

+Maison Blanche is the only station built in Paris as part of the Grand Paris Express, under the contracting authority of RATP.